ICT Button with Arrow Green Leaf Toucan Extended

 3) Proper Use of Hyperlinks

-Ensure your hyperlinks are descriptive and lead users to trustworthy sources.
-For example, instead of using “click here,” use “read more about SEO best practices” to improve both readability and credibility.
+Try to make your hyperlinks descriptive to lead users to trustworthy sources.
+So instead of using “click here”, try using “read more about our SEO practices.”
+It is simple but definitely a much better anchor in terms of reliability and credibility.

 4) Use Secure and Verified Domains